Portaldefi/portal-browser-extension/README.md

 # Passport Browser Extension
-Log in to websites using Fabric.
+Browser Extension for managing identities and logging in to Fabric applications.

+## Features
+Additional extension features and configurations can be accessed in the settings page on the top-right corner of the first home-page
+- Wallet password, also used to encrypt data before being stored
+- Import/Export seed phrases
+- Enable/Disable Chains for each identity
+- Create additional identites

 ## Storage
 Data is stored with leveldb and chrome.storage on the client side.
 Storage operations can be found in src/serviceworker/database.
+There are two sublevels of data stored: account and setting.
+The Accounts Sublevel stores passwords, chain addresses, private keys, identities, and private extended keys.
+The Settings Sublevel stores chains and enabled/disabled states.
-Chain address derivation is set in config/chains.ts and generated in utils/seedPhrase
+Chain address derivation is set in config/chains.ts and generated in utils/seedPhrase.ts

 ## Encryption
 All data stored in chrome.storage is encrypted with subtleCrypto AES-GCM algorithm.
 Encryption methods found in utils/subtleCrypto